 As well as being adept at explaining, teachers also need to be able to demonstrate how to do something.
 'Teachers learn how to teach better by doing things themselves, whether it be writing a poem or preparing for an exam question,' says Dr Kneen.

-'Having strong subject knowledge is really important,' stresses Dr Reed Johnson, 'so assess your weaknesses and be prepared to fill any gaps.'
+'Having strong subject knowledge is really important,' stresses Dr Reed Johnson, 'so assess your weaknesses and be prepared to fill any gaps.
+Building this throughout your career is key but starting by having good subject knowledge through SK audits and Subject Knowledge Enhancement programmes really helps.'

 'A good example is this: in order to promote reading for pleasure a teacher will need to find out what fiction/non-fiction is currently being published, read and share prize-winning texts with learners, explore useful websites and liaise with the school librarian.'

-Skills such as these can be developed in a number of ways.
-While undergraduate and postgraduate teaching courses will give you the opportunity to learn and develop desirable skill sets, practical school experience is invaluable.
-Try to gain as much school experience as possible in either a paid or voluntary capacity.
+While academic courses such as the PGCE will give you the opportunity to learn and develop desirable skill sets, practical school experience is invaluable.
+Try to gain as much experience as possible, either through a paid placement or by volunteering in schools.

 'There are plenty of jobs available in schools, such as cover supervisor, teaching assistant and invigilator, which can provide you with very valuable experience as well as an insight into the secondary school environment,' say Dr Kneen.

 Observing teachers also provides you with a good sense of the skills needed in the profession.
-To get the most from this kind of experience aim to observe a range of teachers in a variety of subjects, in different key stages.
+To get the most out of this kind of experience, aim to observe a range of teachers in a variety of subjects in different key stages.

-Dr Reed Johnson also highlights the importance of staying up to date with sector news.
+Dr Reed Johnson also highlights the importance of staying up to date with current educational issues.
 You can keep track of developments in the education sector by reading the news and visiting government and educational websites such as:

 Find out more